 Additionally, web tracking allows you to build Target Groups that you can then use for more focused mailings and campaigns based on the website activity data that you've collected.

 NOTE: Web Tracking is very similar to Google Analytics.
-If you're already using Google Analytics, the Marketing Automation Professional (MA Professional) Web Tracking code will not conflict with it.
-Now, you will have the power of all of that data available to build Target Groups and to feed campaigns based on how your subscribers interact with your website.
+If you're already using Google Analytics, the Communications Professional web-tracking code will not conflict with it.

 Watch the video

 The goal is to use website visits and activities to create groups of users.
 These groups can be targeted in mailings and campaigns so that they are more focused to the audiences to which they're relevant and more likely to get results.

 EXAMPLE: You could send a mailing about bicycling to a group of visitors who played a video about exercise and nutrition, knowing that they probably have some interest in bicycling based on having watched that exercise and nutrition video.

 Another benefit of having these groups is that they can be used as filters to refine the results of mailing-activity reports.

 You can track three types of website activities: